Quincy Personal Injury Lawyers

 Types of Personal Injury cases handled in Quincy

 Most personal injury lawsuits in Quincy, MA, involve claims of physical or bodily harm.
 However, an individual is also entitled to compensation for the psychological and mental health issues resulting from an accident caused by another’s negligence.

 Injuries that are the subject of personal injury claims are often catastrophic and severe.
 The injuries tend to have long-term consequences on both the victim’s well-being and finances.
 Some of these injuries include:

 The Basics of Quincy, Massachusetts Personal Injury Lawsuits

-In Massachusetts, most civil lawsuits stem from personal injury claims.
+In Quincy Massachusetts, most civil lawsuits stem from personal injury claims.
 A large majority of the claims involve injuries resulting from car accidents and other road accidents including motorcycle and bicycle accidents, wrongful death, slip and fall injuries, dog bites, and fire accidents.

 The civil lawsuits may also include product liability, premise liability, workers’ compensation, and workplace sexual harassment.
 As with other states, most of the laws that govern accidents and injuries in Massachusetts are based on common law.
-However, to prevail on a personal injury lawsuit in Massachusetts, there are some basics you need to consider, including the statute of limitations, comparative faults, and other negligence laws.
+However, to prevail on a personal injury lawsuit in Quincy, there are some basics you need to consider, including the statute of limitations, comparative faults, and other negligence laws.